ire7715/MailPitcher/README.md

 The section "SMTP" is necessary, which addresses the SMTP server and port.
 For other sections, each one documents a pitching(mailing) task.
 You are allow to specify the sender(`from`)/receiver(`to`), aware that `to` field is allow multi-value, so you can mail multiple people.
+`enabled` field is optional, default True.
+Assigning values other than "True" would skip this section.
 `subject` field is plain text.
 `htmlContent` and `plainContent` are mutual exculsive, but if you specified both, htmlContent has a higher priority.
 And the last but not least, `files*`, you are allow to specify variadic quatity of files, as long as they got the correct prefix(`files`).